cargo-limit/cargo-limit/README.md

 - `CARGO_OPEN`
     - opens affected files in external application
         - see [neovim integration](NEOVIM-INTEGRATION.md) as example
-    - empty means don't run external application
+    - empty (`""`) means don't run external application
-    - empty by default
+    - empty is default

 ## Why?
 It's a workaround for [this issue](https://github.com/rust-lang/rust/issues/27189).
 Consider a program: